Dennis Banks: Aquash murder and trial

 Refusing the prison term, Banks jumped bail and worked with Anna Mae Pictou Aquash in the American Indian Movement.
 After the Wounded Knee Occupation—where COINTELPRO FBI agents sieged the occupation, cut off electricity, water and food supplies to Wounded Knee, when it was still winter in South Dakota, and prohibited the entry of the media; and the US government tried starving out the occupants, AIM activists smuggled food and medical supplies in past roadblocks "set up by Dick Wilson and tacitly supported by the US government"— there were many suspicious events surrounding murders of AIM activists and their subsequent investigations or lack thereof.
 Deaths of AIM activists went uninvestigated, even though there was an abundance of FBI agents on Pine Ridge Indian Reservation at the time.
 For instance, Annie Mae Aquash was an activist who had been present at Wounded Knee and was framed by the FBI as a spy for the government.
 It was later revealed that most of this campaign to discredit her can be traced to Douglass Durham, an FBI informant.

 Aquash was found dead near Highway 73 on February 24, 1976.
-FBI ruled her cause of death was exposure, suggesting alcohol had been involved, even though there was none in her bloodstream.
+The FBI ruled her cause of death was exposure, suggesting alcohol had been involved, even though there was none in her bloodstream.
 Dissatisfied with this finding, an exhumation was requested by OSCRO, which found that Aquash had been shot in the back of her head at close range, after being beaten severely in the face with many of her teeth missing from the beating.
 After disappearing from Denver in late 1975, Aquash was found murdered in February 1976 by a rancher near the Pine Ridge Reservation.
 She had been shot in the back of the head execution style, and her murder was unsolved for decades.

 Banks was given amnesty in California by then-Governor Jerry Brown, who refused to extradite him to South Dakota to face the charges related to activities in the 1973 Custer protests.
 He also received financial support from actor and AIM sympathizer Marlon Brando.
 In January 2003, a federal grand jury indicted Arlo Looking Cloud and John Graham in the murder of Aquash.
 Since 2004, they have been convicted by federal and state juries; each is serving a life sentence.
 In 2008, Vine Richard "Dick" Marshall was indicted by a federal grand jury for aiding and abetting the murder of Aquash; he was alleged to have provided John Graham with a gun.
 He was acquitted of the charge.
 In 1975, he had been serving as one of Banks' bodyguards.
 Aquash was brought to Marshall's house on the Pine Ridge Reservation in December 1975 before being taken to the site of her murder.
 Authorities continue to investigate the Aquash murder.
 In 2014, The New York Times Magazine spoke to Banks for an in-depth feature about the murders of Aquash and Ray Robinson.